apicrafter/metacrafter-registry/README.md

 - **wikidata_property** - property in Wikidata if applicable
 - **examples** - list of examples with **value** and **description** for each one

+## Tool

+Tools are software libraries, open source or proprietary software with support of semantic data types.
+Each entity YAML file objects has following structure.

+- **id** - unique identifier of the entity
+- **name** - name of the entity
+- **category** - category of the tool.
+It could be one of: detector, pii, etl, other
+- **doc** - English documentation/short description of this entity.
+- **website** - URL of the primary web resource about this tool
+- **supported_types** - array of strings with id of datatype or pattern for each string

 ## Identification rules

 **Under development**

 Identification rules are regex, other pattern matching algorithms and code that help to identify certain semantic data type directly or by pattern.

 # Code